weso/shexer/README.md

 * **Adaptation to Wikidata model**. sheXer includes configuration params to handle Wikidata's data model regarding qualifiers, so you can automatically extract the schema of qualifier nodes too.
 You can also produce content where each Wikidata ID is associated with  its label in comments, as sheXer is integrated with [wLighter](https://github.com/DaniFdezAlvarez/wLighter).

+* **Extraction of shapes for federation**.
+You can configure sheXer to extract information form several endpoints whose URIs are connected. sheXer will extract shapes combining information of both ends which can be helpful fro making federated queries.

 ## Experimental results